Limestone Case Study – Malham, The Yorkshire Dales

 Malham Tarn is an upland lake.
 A tarn forming in an area of limestone is very unusual.
-The reason why the water has accumulated is because the bedrock beneath the tarn is impervious Silurian slate.
-The outflow stream from Malham Tarn flows south and disappears into the ground where the silurian slate meets pervious limestone through sink holes (labelled Water Sinks on the OS Map above), and reappears at Airehead Springs.
-The tarn was formed from glacial melt water after the last ice age 18000 years ago.
+The reason why the water has accumulated is that the bedrock beneath the tarn is impervious Silurian slate.
+The outflow stream from Malham Tarn flows south and disappears into the ground where the silurian slate meets pervious limestone through sinkholes (labelled Water Sinks on the OS Map above) and reappears at Airehead Springs.
+The tarn was formed from glacial meltwater after the last ice age 18000 years ago.

 The video below shows Water Sinks.

-Malham Cove is an amphitheater shaped cliff formation of limestone rock.
+Malham Cove is an amphitheatre-shaped cliff formation of limestone rock.
 Water from Malham Tarn once flowed over the cliff.
 It is now a popular destination for climbers who dare to scale the 260ft cliff face.

 Malham Cove Resurgence